wp-plugins/cms2cms-html-to-wp-convertor/readme.txt

 * *There is Free Demo available (migration of limited number of pages).*
 * *Full Migration starts from $9.*

+= Currently Supported Entities that can be migrated from HTML to WordPress: =
+* *pages*
+* *content images*
+* *internal links*

+= Additional Migration Options provided by CMS2CMS service are: =
+- clear WordPress data before migration
+- 301 redirects from old URLs to new URLs
+- forms

 = Features of Automated Migration with CMS2CMS  =
 * **simple** - no need for coding skills to complete it.